Muslims Have More Feelings Than Others; Jews Have No Feelings At All

 Palestinian Authority Police arrest 3 men for eating/smoking in public in Hebron during Ramadan; expected to get one month in prison.

 — Khaled Abu Toameh (@KhaledAbuToameh) May 29, 2017

 This is not new.
-In 2007, Israel Today claimed that the PA decided to crack down on people caught eating or smoking on Ramadan in Judea & Samaria in order to prove to Hamas in Gaza that Fatah is just as Islamo-conscious as they are.
+In the PA jails people caught eating or smoking on Ramadan in Judea & Samaria in order to prove to Hamas in Gaza that Fatah is just as Islamo-conscious as they are.
 Times of Israel reported six arrests in 2014 in which Supreme Sharia Court chairperson, Sheikh Yusuf Ida’is, was quoted as saying:

 I call upon others to be considerate of Muslims’ feelings.